 - Cover with a kitchen towel and let them proof until they have almost tripled in size.
 This can take any time between 1 hour to a few hours depending on the temperature.

-- To fry these doughnuts, heat up oil in a pan.
-Once the oil is heated up, carefully lift one doughnut along with the parchment square underneath and carefully slide it off the paper into the oil.
+- To fry these doughnuts, heat oil in a pan.
+Once the oil is heated up, carefully lift one doughnut along with the parchment square underneath and carefully slide it off the paper into the hot oil.

 - Continue with a few more doughnuts, depending on the size of your pan.
 Fry the doughnuts on medium heat, turning them over with a tong halfway through to allow both sides of the doughnuts to cook.